project-ida/nuclear-reactions/src/01-nuclear-energetics.md

 Then, energetically speaking, alpha decay is possible for all elements.

 Some elements, require a lot less than 25MeV.
-For example, we can "chain" together the query function to the plotting function in order conveniently pick out  [Palladium](https://en.wikipedia.org/wiki/Palladium) and [Silver](https://en.wikipedia.org/wiki/Silver)
+For example, we can "chain" together the query function to the plotting function in order to conveniently pick out  [Palladium](https://en.wikipedia.org/wiki/Palladium) and [Silver](https://en.wikipedia.org/wiki/Silver)

 ```python
 fig, axes = plt.subplots(nrows=1, ncols=2, figsize=(15,8), sharey=True)